 DECODE will test this technology in four pilots, to be held in Amsterdam and Barcelona, between 2017 and 2019.
 The pilots will trial the technology and demonstrate the wider social value that comes with individuals being given control of their personal data the means to share it differently.

 Through these pilots DECODE will explore how to build a data-centric digital economy where data that is generated and gathered by citizens, the Internet of Things (IoT), and sensor networks is available for broader communal use, with appropriate privacy protections.
 As a result, innovators, startups, NGOs, SMEs, co-operatives, and local communities can take advantage of that data to build apps and services that respond to their needs and those of the wider community.
 In this vision, cities can have a strong role, as custodians of these new digital rights of citizens.

 The four DECODE pilots have been chosen as follows:

-#MakingSense Internet of Things pilot.
-Residents will be given noise sensors that are placed in the neighbourhood.
-DECODE will provide sessions to train and support participants to help them setup and use the sensors to gather and analyse data to influence city-level decisions.
-The pilot tackles the technical challenges of collating and storing a stream of citizen-sensed data, while also enabling those citizens to control what information is shared.
-It builds on a local project, Making Sense, which was established in 2016 and has been co-funded by the European Commision.
+Citizen Science Data Governance.
+In this pilot residents will use environmental sensors which record factors such as noise levels and pollution.
+The sensors will be located inside their homes and in their neighbourhood.
+DECODE technology will enable them to share this encrypted data anonymously with their communities, on their own terms.
+The pilot will run sessions to train and support participants to help them setup and use the sensors to gather and analyse data to influence city-level decisions.
+The pilot tackles the technical challenges of collating and storing a stream of citizen-sensed data, while also enabling those citizens to control what information is shared with whom, and under which conditions.
+This pilot will be run in collaboration with Barcelona community organisations Ideas for Change and FabLab Barcelona.